balqees-mansour/Single-Cell-RNA-Analysis/Non.malignant/Non.malignant.celltypes.md

     # plot variable features with and without labels
     plot1 <- VariableFeaturePlot(celltype.data)
     plot2 <- LabelPoints(plot = plot1, points = top10, repel = TRUE)

-    ## When using repel, set xnudge and ynudge to 0 for optimal results

     plot2